Greater Region of SaarLorLux: Wallonia

 French is the official language in most municipalities.
 German (with facilities for speakers of French) is the official language in nine eastern municipalities which belonged to Germany until 1918 and now form the German-speaking Community of Belgium.
 Several French-speaking municipalities have facilities in Dutch or German (or both).
 In a survey conducted by the Universite Catholique de Louvain in Louvain-La-Neuve and published in June 2006, only 19% of Walloons stated that they were able to speak Dutch.
 In contrast, 59% of respondents from the Flemish Community claimed to speak French.
 During the seventies the number of jobs in coal mines and steelworks was reduced from 135,000 to 35,000 today.
 Therefore, the region partially depends upon federal subsidies, including from Flanders, Belgium's most inhabited region.
 Steelwork is today still important in the region.

 Development of cooperation

-The beginnings of SaarLorLux
+The beginnings: SaarLorLux

 The former steelworks of Völklingen, now world cultural heritage site, is a symbol of the changed economy of the region.